Amiga Foreverby Cloanto

 DISCUSSION

-• On Windows 7 or higher, simply double-click or right-click the .iso file to open the Burn Disc Image dialog (no additional software is required)
+• Double-click or right-click the .iso file to open the Burn Disc Image dialog

 • In Nero Burning ROM 6, 7 and 8, from the Recorder menu, choose Burn Image (click Cancel if the New Compilation dialog opens when starting Nero)